Dunbar Hay Ltd 1935-40, and the achievements of Cecilia Dunbar Kilburn

 With such a short life and relatively limited body of work, Chadwick’s prints are rarely seen, so it is delightful that most of his best blocks survive in printable condition and are included here in the special copies, tipped-onto the page.
 One of them is Derby Day, of which a rough print is shown above; it is an astonishing piece of work as are the other surviving blocks.

 The text and colour illustrations of this bold book were printed at J. W. Northend in Sheffield; it is a square format (give or take 2 mm) and this was chosen carefully to display Chadwick's work to best advantage.
 There are 210 special copies of the book, containing 16 tipped-in engravings printed from the wood (price £365; a slipcase is included).
 All copies contain one of Chadwick's very best engravings – Wayside Laundry – printed from the block, as a frontispiece; and the 160 standard copies contain reproductions of all the same engravings shown in the special copies, tipped-in in the same way (price £192, no slipcase).
-A prospectus is available on request and the book was published on February 28th.

 This is one of my finest books, and everything has come together in what seems to me exactly the right way.